-The programme consists of studio-based teaching; orientation courses; seminar courses and a final independent degree project.
-Through the different stages of the programme, a student completes six studio projects – each providing an opportunity to apply and develop skills in varied areas of the learning process.
+The program consists of studio-based teaching; orientation courses; seminar courses and a final independent degree project.
+Through the different stages of the program, a student completes six studio projects – each providing an opportunity to apply and develop skills in varied areas of the learning process.
 There is an annual selection procedure allowing students to list their preferences for the studios on offer.
 A majority of the twelve studios offered have places for about 25–30 students, and some 12–15 students.
-Studio projects can include both individual work and team work.
+Studio projects can include both individual work and teamwork.

-The overall aim of the programme is to ensure individual progression and deepening of knowledge, competence and judgement within architecture and related knowledge areas.
+The overall aim of the program is to ensure individual progression and deepening of knowledge, competence, and judgment within architecture and related knowledge areas.

 A majority of architects who graduate from KTH find a professional role in private architectural firms, but many also work in the public sector.
 An important development in terms of future career prospects is our additional mission to train students to assume a higher level of legal and financial responsibility in their various professional roles that relate to architecture and planning.

 Addressing the challenges related to sustainable development, whilst developing urban landscapes and buildings that offer the quality of life and rich business opportunities, calls for innovative architectural strategies, new technologies, and economic and social policy initiatives.
 Students will leave the degree program well equipped to enter the workplace with a variety of skills facilitating successful careers.